RubixML/ML/README.md

 ```

 ### N-Gram
-N-Grams are sequences of n-words of a given string.
+N-Grams are sequences of n-words of a given string where n is a user-defined parameter.
 For example, if *n* is 2 then the tokenizer will generate tokens consisting of 2 contiguous words.

 #### Parameters:
 | # | Param | Default | Type | Description |